Downtown Heritage Conservation District

 History or heritage story?

-by sratcliffe, about 1 year ago
+by sratcliffe, over 1 year ago

 One of Guelph's pre-eminent historians was Ross Irwin.
 He loved to research HISTORY, and did not like to hear me tell "stories".
 He spent a long time researching the exact site of the tree that Galt cut down to found our city, and felt the black plaque on the railway bridge support was entirely in the wrong place.